HillelW/ticketing-system/README.md

 Although this application currently uses hard-coded data, it can be easily adapted to process a dynamic JSON response from an API.

+## Author

+Hillel Wolin

+## License

+This project is licensed under the MIT License.

+## Acknowledgments

+Two functions from the w3 schools library were used in this project.
+See https://www.w3schools.com/lib/w3.js for more details.